FACTBOX-Sport-Events affected by coronavirus epidemic

 BADMINTON * The Feb.
 25 to March 1 China Masters tournament in Hainan was postponed after several players withdrew.
 The BWF said it hoped the flagship Badminton Asia Championships could still go ahead in Wuhan from April 21-26.

-* The European Tour said the Maybank Championship (April 16-19 in Kuala Lumpur) and the Volvo China Open (April 23-26 in Shenzhen), have been postponed.
+* The European Tour said the Maybank Championship (April 16-19 in Kuala Lumpur) and the Volvo China Open (April 23-26 in Shenzhen), has been postponed.
 HOCKEY

 * Hockey Pro League matches between China and Australia, scheduled for March 14-15 in Changzhou, will not be played.
 RUGBY SEVENS

 * The Singapore and Hong Kong legs of the World Rugby Sevens Series have been postponed from April to October.
-(Compiled by Shrivathsa Sridhar, Rohith Nair and Hardik Vyas in Bengaluru, and Frank Pingue in Toronto; Alex Richardson and Ed Osmond )
+GYMNASTICS

+* The Chinese gymnastics team has pulled out from the World Cup, which is set to kick off on Feb.
+20 in Melbourne.
+VOLLEYBALL

+* A beach volleyball tournament, which was due to be held from April 22 to 26 in Yangzhou, has been postponed until after the Tokyo 2020 Olympics.
+WEIGHTLIFTING

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)